Benohene/PP4-Randy-Barber/README.md

 13. Scroll down to Manual Deploy and choose the main branch
 14. Click Deploy
 15. The app should now be deployed.

+## How to Clone the Repository
++ Go to the https://github.com/SamarZiadat/oishii-ramen repository on GitHub
++ Click the "Code" button to the right of the screen, click HTTPs and copy the link there
++ Open a GitBash terminal and navigate to the directory where you want to locate the clone
++ On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process
++ To install the packages required by the application use the command : pip install -r requirements.txt
++ When developing and running the application locally set DEBUG=True in the settings.py file
++ Changes made to the local clone can be pushed back to the repository using the following commands :
+    + git add filenames (or "." to add all changed files)
+    + git commit -m "text message describing changes"
+    + git push
++ N.B.
+Any changes pushed to the master branch will take effect on the live project once the application is re-deployed from Heroku

+## Create a new PostgreSQL database instance on ElephantSQL
++ Log in to ElephantSQL.com to access your dashboard
++ Click “Create New Instance”
++ Set up your plan
++ Give your plan a Name (this is commonly the name of the project)
+    + Select the Tiny Turtle (Free) plan
+    + You can leave the Tags field blank
++ Select “Select Region”
++ Select a data center near you
+    + If you receive a message saying "Error: No cluster available in your-chosen-data-center yet", choose another region.
+Note: You're free to use any of the available free data centers, be it AWS, Azure or any of the other providers.
++ Then click “Review”
++ Check your details are correct and then click “Create instance”
++ Return to the ElephantSQL dashboard and click on the database instance name for this project
++ In the URL section, click the copy icon to copy the database URL

+## Configure Cloudinary to host static files used by the application
++ Log in to Cloudinary - create an account if needed.
+To create the account provide your name, email and set up a password.
+For "primary interest" you can choose "Programmable Media for image and video API".
+Click "Create Account" and you will be sent an email to verify your account and bring you to the dashboard.
++ From the dashboard, copy the "API Environment variable" value by clicking on the "Copy to clipboard" link.
++ Log in to Heroku and go to the Application Configuration page for the application.
+Click on Settings and click on the "Reveal Config Vars" button.
++ Add a new Config Var called CLOUDINARY_URL and assign it the value copied from the Cloudinary dashboard, but remove the "CLOUDINARY_URL=" at the beginning of the string.
++ In order to be able to run the application on localhost, also add the CLOUDINARY_URL environment variable and value to env.py

+## Fork Project
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

++ Navigate to the GitHub Repository you want to fork.

++ On the top right of the page under the header, click the fork button.

++ This will create a duplicate of the full project in your GitHub Repository.

+# CREDIT/ACKNOWLEDGEMENT

+## Acknowledge-Code
+- I want to appreciate my mentor Daisy Mc Girr for her time and efforts invested in me.